5 Common Mistakes When Buying an Ice Hockey Stick

 Buying a new ice hockey stick seems simple – but it’s not.

-Many players (and parents) grab a model based on brand, price, or recommendation.
-The result: worse shots, less control, and a stick that breaks faster than necessary.
+Many players (and parents) choose a stick based on brand, price, or recommendations.
+The result: weaker shots, less control, and a stick that wears out faster than necessary.

 The most common mistake by far.

-Many players think: "The harder the flex, the more power."
+Many players think: “The stiffer the flex, the more power.”

 Wrong ❌